RomanKuruc/Web-video-game/README.md

-this project was created for my semstrial assignment
+this video game was created for my semestrial assignment